With San Diego’s laid back culture, it’s hard to imagine that it’s actually the second-largest city in California.

 Get to Balboa Park early in the day to have enough time to explore this huge 1,200-acre park.

 One of the best things to do in Balboa Park is to simply walk around its manicured grounds and appreciate the unique architecture within the park.
+Take a tour of Balboa Park.

 Don’t miss the California Tower, Alcazar Garden, Palm Canyon, Spreckels Organ Pavilion, Botanical Building, and Lily Pond, Spanish Village Art Center, and the Inez Grant Parker Memorial Rose Garden.